-- 1. What is finance? - 2.
-What are the differences between finance and accounting? - 3.
-What are two main finance activities? - 4.
-How does the finance function contribute to the business? - 5.
-How does finance relate to other business activities?
+- 1. Explain the role of finance in business. - 2.
+Briefly describe finance and accounting, and explain the differences between the two. - 3.
+Describe what it means to administer assets. - 4.
+Explain what "acquisition of funds" means. - 5.
+How does the finance function contribute to the business? - 6.
+Explain how finance is related to other business activities.

-hris is a financial manager for a small business.
+Chris is a financial manager for a small business.
 Right now, he's working on next year's budget.
 Money is tight, and each department has requested more money than Chris is able to budget for it.
 His best friend works in marketing and is pressuring Chris for an extra \$5,000 for her advertising budget.
 Chris doesn't want to disappoint her, but granting her the favor would mean taking money away from other departments.
 The decision is up to him, and his boss will trust his judgment.
 What should Chris do?
 Is it all right to let a personal relationship influence his budgeting decisions?